Trade directory · Utica metro · New York

 Permit Requirements

-Electrical permits required through City of Utica Building Department for most electrical work except minor repairs.
-Permit fees range $25-200 depending on project scope.
-Commercial work requires additional state filings.
+Electrical permits required through Utica Building Department for all electrical work except minor repairs.
+Permits range from $50-$200 depending on scope.
+Commercial work requires additional state permits.

 §3